KTFish/neptuns-eye/README.md

 We packed our app into easy to run executable.
 You can download and run it right away or dowload some additional tools for more functionalities.
 ## Ready-to-run build
 - Download latest build above.
-- Extract the files into a single folder in any location you want.
+- Extract the files into a single folder located anywhere convenient for you.
-- Find and run `main.exe` file in the `dist` folder.
+- Locate and execute `main.exe` file in the `dist\main` folder.

 That's it!
 You're good to go!
 > [!IMPORTANT]
 > Verify if there are models you are using inside `dist\main\_internal\resources\models` folder.

+> [!NOTE]
+> While our project incorporates visualization tools, it's important to note that they may not support every type of Lidar data.
+Among them, the pptk package stands out as the most versatile option.
+However, utilizing it necessitates an additional Python installation, as detailed below.

 ## More options
 <details>
   <summary>Click to see more installation options</summary>

 ### Visualisation with pptk
-Our app uses a fast an efficient point cloud visualisation tool in Python called `pptk`.
-This tool requires you to install Python 3.7.9 on your computer and download `pandas` and `pptk` for this version using any package-management system.
+Our app leverages a swift and efficient point cloud visualization tool in Python `pptk`.
+To utilize this tool, you'll need to install Python 3.7.9 on your computer and download `pandas` and `pptk` for this specific version using any package management system.

-- You can download Python 3.7.9 from the official website [here](https://www.python.org/downloads/release/python-379/)
+You can download Python 3.7.9 from the official website [here](https://www.python.org/downloads/release/python-379/)

 **After you install python you must change the Python 3.7.9 path in the app settings.
 See how to do that below.**
 <details>